Articles in this section

 2022-12-14_09-55-19.jpg

-5. You can hide or close the sidebar by clicking the button in the upper-left corner.
-You can also close it by pressing the Esc key.
+5. You can hide or close the sidebar by clicking the 'x' button in the upper-left corner or pressing the Esc key.

 Sidebar’s navigation